Deportation in the second Trump administration: Impact

-Immigrant communities
+Immigrant communities and individuals

-According to the Brazilian news outlet g1, Brazilian illegal immigrants living in the US report that they are skipping work and avoiding sending their children to school for fear of arrest.
+According to the Brazilian news outlet g1, undocumented Brazilian immigrants living in the US report that they are skipping work and avoiding sending their children to school for fear of arrest.
 They are also using messaging apps, such as WhatsApp, to share real time information on the movements of ICE.
 In some instances this has led to panic due to misinformation, such as a false report of ICE drones flying over neighborhoods.
 Social organizations, such as Boston's Brazilian Worker Center, have hosted information meetings where immigrants can learn their rights and set up custody documents for their children in case the parents are deported.
 Many of these meetings are held online since people are afraid to go out of their homes.

 An 11-year-old girl in Gainesville, Texas named Jocelyn Carranza committed suicide after students at her school started a rumor that ICE would deport her family.

+After a man named Maher Tarabishi was arrested by ICE in October 2025, his 30-year-old son Wael, who was diagnosed with Pompe disease, suffered multiple serious health emergencies.
+The Tarabishi family called for Maher's release on humanitarian grounds, as Maher was Wael's primary caregiver and his detention compromised Wael's health.
+Wael died of complications of Pompe disease on January 23, 2026.

+Nurul Amin Shah Alam, a blind Rohingya refugee from Myanmar, was abandoned by U.S. Customs and Border Patrol at a doughnut shop five miles from his home after being released without the notification of his family on February 19, being reported missing by his family on the same day.
+Alam had been arrested after getting lost and having the police called on him after wandering into a woman's yard.
+Officers beat and tasered Alam for not dropping the curtain rod he used as a walking stick.
+Alam was found dead on February 25.
+His death was ruled a homicide on April 1, 2026.

+On August 31, 2026, Pierre Damas Bel, a 20-year-old Haitian resident who was in the United States on Temporary Protected Status, died by suicide after his protected status was revoked and he was fitted with a GPS ankle monitor.

+According to CNN, some of the Ukrainian men who were deported by the United States Immigration and Customs Enforcement (ICE) were sent straight to a training center after arriving in Ukraine.

+In September 2026, ICE detained Nicaraguan-born dissident Luis Galeano as he was driving for work in Orlando, Florida.
+Galeano, who also hosts an independent news media platform, has permission to work in the US and a pending asylum claim, having been threatened over his journalistic work and stripped of his Nicaraguan citizenship; later he was granted Spanish citizenship.
+The Committee to Protect Journalists and Republican Rep. Maria Elvira Salazar both called for Galeano's release from federal custody.